GielinorR-S/Task_Manager/README.md

 npm run dev
 ```

-Database: Configure MySQL (XAMPP) credentials in `backend/.env` or copy `.env.example` and edit values.
+Database: The default `.env` uses SQLite so you can run locally without MySQL.
+To use MySQL/MariaDB instead, set `DB_ENGINE=mysql` in `.env` and provide your credentials.

 Repository: https://github.com/GielinorR-S/Task_Manager.git